 Here, we're going to try and answer a few questions about that bump to help you on your merry way.

 Usually not, thank goodness.
 There could be a number of different reasons for the bump and a number of different manifestations of said bump but luckily, they shouldn't last.
 The different types of bump are as follows...

 A keloid is a form of scarring.
 The NHS says it is when collagen "gathers around damaged skin and builds up to help the wound seal over."
 It can appear shiny, hairless, raised, hard and rubbery.
 Nice.

 Keloids are more common in people with dark skin but thankfully they do tend to fade and reduce over time.
 In extreme conditions (and this probably shouldn't have to apply to a nose piercing keloid), doctors can freeze them with liquid nitrogen or help flatten them with corticosteroid injections.

 Some people recommend tea tree oil although my piercer was pretty adamant that you shouldn't use anything like this or be too overly attentive to the healing piercing in general, as it can just cause more damage.

 This is a result of an overgrowth of blood vessels (either from the piercing trauma or being knocked) which produces a "small reddish violaceous or brownish black lesion that bleeds easily."
 Delightful.
-Actually, one site even describes it as looking like a "raw hamburger".
-Mmm.

 Treatment is the same as with keloids, essentially; leave it alone and fingers crossed it should go down by itself.
 Some people do recommend cold salt water presses, chamomile teabags, tea tree oil etc, but realistically, not being fiddled with should do the job.